shawaf/shawaf/README.md

 # Mohamed Elshawaf

 Hey there, welcome to my Github page.
-I'm software engineer working on projects in
+I'm a software engineer that can help you building projects in
 - Android ( JAVA / Kotlin )
 - IOS ( SWIFT )
 - Flutter